seanmull/vimwiki/index.md

 -   [x] Get formatter for markdown
 -   [x] Learn about different bash commands from phone
 -   [x] Look at computer chairs at office-max
+-   [x] Learn good tips to developing bash in vim
 -   [x] Test out some better tools to navigate kubernetes.
 Lens, k8 for vim
 -   [x] Learn how to enter and exit vim within terminal with jk
 -   [x] Go over helpful terminal commands